 Coach

-With a deep curiosity about what helps people thrive, Michelle recently transitioned from a 24‑year career in healthcare, where she first worked in clinical roles, as a speech‑language pathologist before advancing to various leadership positions.
+With a deep curiosity about what helps people thrive, Michelle recently transitioned from a 24- year career in healthcare, where she first worked in clinical roles as a speech-language pathologist before advancing to leadership positions overseeing multi-site pediatric community-based programs.
 A coaching approach has been a cornerstone throughout her career.
-Michelle led multi-site pediatric community-based programs, supported large multi-disciplinary teams of clinicians and leaders, and collaborated with Ministries, hospitals, school boards, and community organizations to deliver high‑quality, family‑centred care.
-Michelle’s years in the developmental health sector deeply shaped her commitment to inclusion, advocacy, and fostering others to reach their potential.
+Michelle supported large multi-disciplinary clinical teams, collaborated with Ministries,

 Michelle is intentionally dedicated to work that aligns with her values, keeps her learning, and creates space for collaboration with others who care about human flourishing and meaningful change.